-The Academic Dean/Director of Education (or designee) must provide a written notice of Return to Academic Good Standing or SAP Advising status.
+The Campus President or Academic Dean (or designee) must provide a written notice of Return to Academic Good Standing or SAP Advising status.
 The following timelines apply for all students placed on SAP Advising status:

 - For linear programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; and - Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification.